stormsoulfold/To-Do-Task-Manager/README.md

 This Python script is to-do task manager capable of adding, deleting, updating tasks; storing tasks in json file format using only command line interface and positional arguments.

 ## How to Use
-- Right click an empty space inside the folder the python file is currently in and open console.
+- Right click an empty space inside the folder the python file is currently in and open terminal.
 - Type 'python Tasks.py help' to view the commands.

-## Notes
+## Upcoming Updates
-- This code is not finished and currently it can only add tasks.
+- Adding status with 'add' command
+- Switch command to switch task id's
+- 'list [status]' command
+- Better optimisation